rohitkrai03/rhte-devconsole-lab/service-binding.md

-## Connect a database service to an application using Service Binding Operator
+## Connect a database service to an application using the Service Binding Operator

 ### Service Binding Operator
-The goal of the Service Binding Operator is to enable application authors to import an application and run it on OpenShift with operator-backed services such as databases, without having to perform manual configuration of secrets, configmaps, etc.
+The goal of the Service Binding Operator is to enable application authors to import an application and run it on OpenShift with operator-backed services.
+For example running a database without having to perform manual configuration of secrets, configmaps, etc.

 ### Instructions

-- Install the Service Binding Operator using an **OperatorSource**
+- Install the Service Binding Operator using an OperatorSource
-  - Go to **+Add** page and select **YAML** option to go to the **Import YAML** flow.
+  - Go to the **+Add** page and select the **YAML** option to go to the **Import YAML** flow.
-  - In the YAML editor enter following **OperatorSource** -
+  - In the YAML editor enter the following -
     ```yaml
     apiVersion: operators.coreos.com/v1
     kind: OperatorSource